tonyjward/plagiarism_detection/README.md

   <img src="images/classification_boundary.png" />
 </p>

 Red is low probability, Blue is high.
+We can see that high values of the features are associated with a high probability of plagiarism.

 ## Application to Medium Articles
+Now we have a trained plagiarism model we can apply it to another set of documents.
+All we need to do is compute the relevant similarity metrics and pass these to the model's predict function.

 Throughout the Udacity project I was itching to apply the techniques to another "real life" dataset.
 I thought the content sharing platform Medium would provide a rich source of data - and decided to look for plagiarism in articles written about data science.
 In order to do this I build a web scraper using a combination of Selelium and Beautiful soup that could log in to Medium using a twitter handle (you need a paid subscription to access all the articles) and download all articles for a specific search term.

 Sagemaker allows you to easily deploy your model as a web service, however that is overkill for our exploratory investigation.
 Additionally since we are comparing hundreds of articles pairwise  we would be making many thousands of model predictions.
 I didn't want to pay for an API endpoint to make these predictions and therefore [re-did the modelling  locally without Sagemaker](notebooks/1_train_model.ipynb).